RaghavGarg-16/StawHatCrew/README.md

   - burn
   - etc

--This token contract is build using the templates from the OpenZeppelin library.
+- This token contract is build using the templates from the OpenZeppelin library.

--My token name is StrawHatCrew and it's symbol is SHC.
+- My token name is StrawHatCrew and it's symbol is SHC.

 - I have already minted 1000 token.